Scout24/afp-cli/README.rst

 See Also
 ========

-See Hologram_ for another solution that brings temporary AWS credentials onto Developer desktops.
+See Hologram_ for another solution that brings temporary AWS credentials onto developer desktops.

 .. _Hologram: https://github.com/AdRoll/hologram